DeadlyMouse113/hacker-toolbox/Command_CheatSheet.md

 net use <username> <new password>
 net use <username> <new password> /domain

+# Check all users that we can find
+net user

 # connect user
 net use \<fqdn | ip address>\ipc$ /user:<username>
 net use \<fqdn | ip address>\ipc$ /user:<domain>\<username>